PointPulse/.github/README.md

 ## Getting Started

-To get started with the Ascenda Loyalty System, please ensure you have the necessary prerequisites installed, including Docker, Kubernetes, and the respective CLI tools for interacting with AWS and Terraform.
+To get started with the Point Pulse, please ensure you have the necessary prerequisites installed, including Docker, Kubernetes, and the respective CLI tools for interacting with AWS and Terraform.

 ### Setup and Deployment

-To set up the Ascenda Loyalty System in your local development environment, follow these steps:
+To set up the Point Pulse in your local development environment, follow these steps:

 1. **Clone the Repository Recursively**:

    - This project uses Git submodules to manage its components.
 To clone the repository and its submodules in one step, use the following command:
      ```
      git clone --recurse-submodules git@github.com:cs301-itsa/project-2023-24t2-g1-t5.git